You are here:

 - Telangiectasia (tel-AN-jee-ek-TAY-zee-uh): A condition caused by the swelling of tiny blood vessels, in which small red spots appear on the hands and face.

 Diffuse cutaneous scleroderma: This condition typically comes on suddenly.
 Skin thickening begins in the hands and spreads quickly and over much of the body, affecting the hands, face, upper arms, upper legs, chest, and stomach in a symmetrical fashion (for example, if one arm or one side of the trunk is affected, the other is also affected).
 Some people may have more area of their skin affected than others.
 Internally, this condition can damage key organs such as the intestines, lungs, heart, and kidneys.

 People with diffuse scleroderma face the most serious long-term outlook if they develop severe kidney, lung, digestive, or heart problems.
 Fortunately, less than one-third of patients with diffuse disease develop these severe problems.
 Early diagnosis and continual and careful monitoring are important.

 Although scientists don’t know exactly what causes scleroderma, they are certain that people cannot catch it from or transmit it to others.
-Studies of twins suggest it is also not inherited.
 Scientists suspect that scleroderma comes from several factors that may include: